Lithuanian cuisine: History of Lithuanian cuisine

 The earliest mentions of food and agriculture of the Baltic people (Aestii) and related customs comes from Tacitus circa 98 AD: "they cultivate grain and other crops with a perseverance unusual among the indolent Germans."

 The 9th-century traveler Wulfstan attested usage of mead among West Balts: "There is a great deal of honey and fishing.
 The king and the most powerful men drink mare's milk, the poor men and the slaves drink mead. ...
 There is no ale brewed among the Este but there is plenty of mead."

-In the 14th century, Lithuania almost all today known cereals and legume were grown, but rye was the most popular, since it was easier to grow in the Northern European climate and the crop was more predictable.
+In the 14th century, almost all cereals and legume known today in Lithuania were already grown, but rye was the most popular, since it was easier to grow in the Northern European climate and the crop was more predictable.
 In the hillfort of Maišiagala in the layer of 13–14th century about 20 sorts of various cereals and legumes were found – winter and summer rye, wheat, barley, oat, millet, buckwheat, lentil, vetches, peas, broad beans.

 In the Middle Ages, hunting was the main way to provide oneself with meat.
-It is known that Vytautas The Great before the Battle of Žalgiris organized a big hunting in the Baltvyžis forest and prepared barrels of salt-cured meat for the army.
+It is known that Vytautas the Great before the Battle of Žalgiris organized a big hunting in the Baltvyžis forest and prepared barrels of salt-cured meat for the army.
 Game was also a staple of noblemen: wisents, aurochs, and deer were hunted.
 Lithuania had long-lasting wars (about 200 years) with Teutonic Order.
 It also kept diplomatic relationships with it, during which various presents were exchanged - it is known what Teutonic Order sent a rare wine to Anna, Grand Duchess of Lithuania, wife of Vytautas the Great, in 1416.
 At this time Lithuanian nobleman already imported saffron, cinnamon, rice, pepper, raisins for their needs.
 The Congress of Lutsk, hosted by Vytautas the Great, was another example of medieval Lithuanian cuisine.
-Chronicles report that seven hundred barrels of honey, wine, 700 oxen, 1,400 sheep, hundreds of elk, wild boar, and other dishes were consumed daily.
+Chronicles report that seven hundred barrels of honey, wine, 700 oxen, 1400 sheep, hundreds of elk, wild boar, and other dishes were consumed daily.